-Prior to creating this project but in many ways helping plant the seed for the whole idea of Orchestra of Samples, we had many hours of HD field recordings we filmed in the small Himalayan kingdom of Bhutan in 2007, when we’d been invited as part of an artists expedition aiming to record and preserve aspects of the country’s ancient ritual dance culture.
+Prior to creating this project but in many ways helping plant the seed for the whole idea of Orchestra of Samples, we had many hours of footage and field recordings we’d filmed in the small Himalayan kingdom of Bhutan in 2007, when we’d been invited as part of an artists expedition by London’s October Gallery aiming to record and preserve aspects of the country’s ancient ritual dance culture.

 Known locally as the Land of the Thunder Dragon, Bhutan has maintained its independence for centuries, repelling invasions from the strongholds of its fortified monasteries called “dzongs”.
 Not an easy country to visit, where most of it still has no electricity, Bhutan is the very last of the small kingdoms in the Himalayas to reveal its hidden mysteries to the outside world and in 2008 opened its doors slightly, becoming the youngest democracy in the world.